Improved Approximation Algorithms for Individually Fair Clustering: Introduction

 We remark that for fair $k$-median, our result improves upon the $(84,7)$-bicriteria approximation of~\cite{mahabadi2020individual}.

 To achieve our approximation guarantees, we design an $e^{O(p)}$-approximation for the problem of {\em facility location with $\ell_p$-norm cost under matroid constraint}.
 This is a natural generalization of the well-known facility location problem under matroid constraint~\citep{krishnaswamy2011matroid,swamy2016improved} which includes the {\em matroid median} problem as its special case.
 Our approach extends the algorithm of~\cite{swamy2016improved} where we show that a careful modification of the analysis obtains the desired approximation guarantee for the more general problem of facility location with $\ell_p$-norm cost.\footnote{We remark that one can apply the same approach and reduce the problem to an instance of $k$-clustering under matroid constraint instead.
-This still requires a generalization of matroid-median problem with $\ell_p$-cost.}
+This still requires a generalization of matroid-median problem with $\ell_p$-cost.} We remark that for the case of $k$-median ($p=1$), we can instead employ the best-known bound for matroid $k$-median by~\cite{krishnaswamy2018constant} and get $(7.081+\epsilon)$-approximation.

 \begin{result}[restatement of Theorem~\ref{thm:main-facility}] For any $p\in [1, \infty)$, there exists a $16^p$-approximation algorithm for the facility location problem with $\ell_p$-norm cost under matroid constraint. \end{result}